littlefishy1/Device-Monitor-Dashboard/README.md

 ### MainWindow

 The main dashboard window.
 It creates the layout, connects the simulator to the UI, and handles user controls.
-I kept the UI components in `main.py` because they are mainly responsible for display and interaction, while the sensor logic stays in the core layer.

 ### SensorCard